 Oxfam Australia has a nine-strong Safeguarding Taskforce as part of a comprehensive package of protection mechanisms.
 The team coordinates the various touchpoints in the organisation with responsibilities for creating safe, diverse and inclusive workplaces and programming environments and ensures an approach of continuous improvement in our safeguarding work.

 Since the recent revelations of intolerable behaviour and sexual misconduct by Oxfam staff in Haiti in 2011, the organisation has been working hard to outline the measures taken over the last decade to strengthen our approach to preventing, uncovering and responding to such misconduct as well as outlining the way in which we feel we must do better to uncover and report breeches of our standards.
 Understandably, our supporters are asking us how this will happen and how Oxfam will work to rebuild the trust people have in us to be beyond reproach in our ethics and standards.
 We are currently undertaking a range of actions that have been agreed by Oxfam’s leadership, to ensure an urgent, comprehensive and accountable response across the Oxfam confederation.

 Our objective is to bring about the necessary changes to our policy, practice and culture to stamp out exploitation, abuse and harassment in all parts of our confederation, protecting those we work with and ensuring justice for survivors of abuse.
 We are also calling on anyone who experienced, or knows of, abuse involving Oxfam staff to come forward using our confidential hotline.

 Our action plan includes:

-- We are doubling the number of staff working on safeguarding and tripling the budget for this work to just over $1 million.
+• We have doubled the number of staff working on safeguarding and tripling the budget for this work.

 These measures help Oxfam better protect people from abuse, sexual harassment and exploitation, and prevent it from happening in the first place.
 We know we cannot be complacent and know we need to continually improve our processes, and are absolutely committed to this work.